 Promoting British Values

-All schools have a duty to “actively promote” the fundamental British Values which are defined by the DfE as:
+All schools have a duty to “actively promote” the fundamental British values:

 - the rule of law